nido/vegastrike-market/doc/plan2.md

 factory, though initial factories may use a function choosing a default production option.
 Still, Initially this governer is to call these functions and give the factories access to the correct cargo.
+This is not yet implemented and subject to change.